rerun-io/rerun-docs/docs/getting-started/logging-python.md

 `Batches`

-One final observation: notice how we're logging a whole batch of points and colors all at once here!
+One final observation: notice how we're logging a whole batch of points and colors all at once here.
-[Batches of data](../docs/concepts/batches) are first-class citizens in Rerun and come with all sorts of performance benefits and dedicated features.
+[Batches of data](../concepts/batches) are first-class citizens in Rerun and come with all sorts of performance benefits and dedicated features.
-You're looking at one of these dedicated features right now in fact: notice how we're only logging a single radius for all these points, yet somehow it applies to all of them!
+You're looking at one of these dedicated features right now in fact: notice how we're only logging a single radius for all these points, yet somehow it applies to all of them.

 ---